joedefen/my-snaps/README.md

 [comment]: ![my-restore-p2.png](https://github.com/joedefen/update-tools/blob/main/images/my-restore-p2.png?raw=true)
 ![my-restore-p2.png](images/my-restore-p2.png)

-* unless you have a very wide screen, the commands will be truncated, but ensure you can see the snapshots names after "RESTORE"; when restoring, you are
+* when restoring, you are
-  * creating new writeable snapshots from your saved snapshots, first named {subvol}.old
+  * if there is a backed-out version, the target subvolume will be removed,
-  * and then {subvol} is renamed {subvol}.new (new is the one you wish to back out)
+  * else the target subvolume is renamed "subvolume.YYYY-MM-DD-HHMMSS=Reverted";
-  * and then {subvol}.old is renamed {subvol} so that the restored subvolume becomes current.
+  * a new writeable snapshot for subvolume is created from the snapshot

 * highlight and press enter the subvolumes to effect the given action:
-  * RESTORE promotes the snapshot to current
+  * **restore**: promotes the snapshot to current
-  * UN-RESTORE demotes a restored snapshot to {subvol}.old and rename {subvol}.new as {subvol}
+  * **revert**: removes the target subvolume and moves the reverted volume tip back into place
-  * RE-RESTORE undoes a UN-RESTORE by renaming {subvol} as {subvol}.new and {subvol}.old as {subvol}
+  * **del**: deletes the reverted subvolume tip; **note**: normally delay 'del' until you have a working restore and you are done with the restore;  when done, it is best to delete the "=Reverted" subvolume (to free space).
 * **unless you see some UN-RESTORE actions list, there are no pending changes**
 * when you are done with setting up the snapshot restorals, reboot the system

 **------------- IMPORTANT NOTES -------------**

 **When a restore is tested and deemed satisfactory then clean up.**
-* To clean up, launch `my-snaps` and remove the `.new` or `.old` subvolumes.
+* To clean up, launch `my-snaps` or `my-restore` and delete "=Reverted" subvolumes.
-* **Warning**: Failing to clean up will confuse the next `my-restore` and which may suggest undoing your successful restore.
+* **Warning**: Failing to clean up will confuse the next `my-restore` and waste space.

 **When a restore is tested and deemed unsatisfactory:**
-* Launch `my-snaps` and adjust the restored snapshots as desired.
+* Launch `my-snaps` and adjust the restored snapshots as desired (e.g., try restoring a different snapshot or reverting the tip).
 * Then reboot, test, and iterate until you are done and then clean up (described immediately above).

 **In the case that an update or restore will not boot, then**: